 Boo you 2020!
 From forced lockdowns, social distancing and masks to race riots, high-profile celebrity deaths, bush fires and a controversial election.
 It’s not been the year we planned.
 But how are we coping?
 Well, it seems social media has been a huge go-to.
-And with tensions running high and people being stuck at home, it’s perhaps no surprise that screen-time has soared.
+From specialist social media for physicians to enable them to connect and share ideas to the astonishing rise of TikTok and the various challenges that have spread on the platform, there are so many platforms out there for people to get on board with.
+Plus, with tensions running high and people being stuck at home, it’s perhaps no surprise that screen-time has soared.
 The question is, are we happier ranting, chatting and posting online?
 Or is there a darker side to these social platforms we need to be aware of?
 And how about those poor social media managers?
-Let’s look at social media and mental health in 2020.
+Perhaps people need to consider getting some kind of assistance if the current state of the world is getting too much for them – many are turning to Bud By Mail options as we all have to stay at home.
+We may be jumping to conclusions though, so for now let’s look at social media and mental health in 2020.

 Social Media Usage 2020 – The Stats You Need to Know